orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### invocations
 Mapping for invocations: invocationId to HashTime struct.
+InvocationId starts at 1.

 ```solidity